mbaghel/tcx-aws-dlp-scanner/README.md

 <h3 align="center">Topcoder X - DLP scanning AWS implementation</h3>

-## Getting Started

-### Prerequisites
+## Prerequisites

-The app is deployed on AWS and has the following prerequisites (other than node, npm and git):
+The app is deployed on AWS and has the following prerequisites (other than node and npm):

 * [Helm 3](https://helm.sh/docs/intro/install/) installed and working on the local machine. available on $PATH.
 * [AWS CLI](https://aws.amazon.com/cli/) installed, available on $PATH and [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) for administrator access.